-Research is a core dimension of CIT activity.
-In collaboration with a wide range of organisations including Higher Education Institutions, Industry, State and Voluntary Bodies, CIT is involved in research that contributes to supporting:
+Research is a core dimension of MTU Cork's activity.
+In collaboration with a wide range of organisations including Higher Education Institutions, Industry, State and Voluntary Bodies, MTU Cork is involved in research that contributes to supporting:

 - Regional and National Industry.

 - The National and EU knowledge economy and Innovation Base.

 - Enhanced quality of life within Irish society.

 - Quality research postgraduate education at Masters and PhD level.

 - Quality undergraduate and taught postgraduate teaching and learning.